Narayan Sanyal: Biography

 Narayan Sanyal was born in Hindmotor to Chittasukh Sanyal and Basantalata Devi.
 His name was initially Narayandas Sanyal in school life.
 His family consisted of wife Sabita Sanyal; elder daughter Anindita Basu, son-in-law Amitabha Basu, son Tirtharenu Sanyal, daughter-in-law Sharmila Sanyal, younger daughter Mou Sanyal Talukdar, son-in-law Soumitra Talukdar.
 His granddaughter is Ayoshi Talukdar.

-Although Sanyal is known mostly as a novelist, he was also an eminent civil engineer by profession.
-After graduating in science from the University of Calcutta, he passed Bachelor of Engineering from Bengal Engineering College in 1948.
-Thereafter he joined Public Works Department and later National Buildings Organisation, Ministry of Works and Housing, Eastern Region, Govt of India.
+Although Sanyal is known mostly as a novelist, he was also a civil engineer by profession.
+After graduating in science from the University of Calcutta, he received a Bachelor of Engineering from Bengal Engineering College in 1948.
+Thereafter, he joined Public Works Department and later National Buildings Organisation, Ministry of Works and Housing, Eastern Region, India.
 He was a Fellow of the Institution of Engineers (India) and a Fellow of the Association of Engineers (India).
 He also wrote books in Civil Engineering such as Vaastu Vigyan.

 A biography of Narayan Sanyal was written by Pradip Dutta – Ami Narayan Sanyal Ke Dekhechi.